 RESPONSE: Both alternatives are applicable only to termination-point authorities.
 Termination point authorities are authorities which include a required termination point, whether relating to the whole or a part of the movements authorized.
-Required termination points, depending on context of the underlying authority, could be expressed through use of terminology such as: "must terminate in [a point];" or "terminate" in "must originate or terminate in [a point];" or "to [a point];" or "to [a point]."
+Required termination points, depending on context of the underlying authority, could be expressed through use of terminology such as: "must terminate in [a point];" or "terminate" in "must originate or terminate in [a point];" or "to [a point];" or "to" in "to or from [a point]."